incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```

-This should also yield its default value of `noeviction`:
+This should yield its default value of `noeviction`:

 ```shell
 1) "maxmemory-policy"